lucasfoep/lucasfoep/README.md

 - 🌱 Looking forward to being part of an analytics team from which I can learn!
 - 🔍 Goals:
   - Learn Tableau and PowerBI.
-  - Finish the MS in Data Science at Depaul University in 2025.
+  - Finish the MS in Data Science at Depaul University.
   - Get my first job in Analytics and do some serious professional growing!